DataDog/documentation/content/getting_started/from_the_query_to_the_graph.md

 customnav: gettingstartednav
 ---

-While setting up graphs is pretty simple in Datadog, this article aims at helping you leverage even more value from our graphing system.
+While setting up graphs is pretty simple in Datadog, this page aims at helping you leverage even more value from our graphing system.

 This article focuses on describing the steps performed by our graphing system from the query to the graph, so that you get a good idea how to choose your graph settings.

 Tl;Dr ? [there is a short version of this article](/graphing/faq/how-does-datadog-render-graphs-my-graph-doesn-t-show-the-values-i-m-expecting).

 We use the metric **system.disk.total** as an example.
-We want to graph data associated to this metric and coming from a specific server (host:moby).
+We want to graph data associated to this metric and coming from a specific server (`host:moby`).

-When setting up a new graph in a [Timeboard](/graphing/dashboards/timeboard)/[Screenboard](/graphing/dashboards/screenboard) you can use the Editor but you can also switch to the JSON tab to set up advanced queries:
+When setting up a new graph in a [Timeboard](/graphing/dashboards/timeboard)/[Screenboard](/graphing/dashboards/screenboard) you can use the editor but you can also switch to the JSON tab to set up advanced queries:

 {{< img src="getting_started/from_query_to_graph/graph_metric.png" alt="graph_metric" responsive="true" popup="true">}}